Principles, Definitions and Ideas behind getting ahead with Offshore software solutions

 But before we even talk about setting up an ODC, let’s consider the basics first.

 What is an Offshore Development Center?

-An Offshore Development Center (ODC) is an Development Office group offering convenience of talent, resources, access, and software solutions.
+An Offshore Development Center (ODC) is a Development Office group offering the convenience of talent, resources, access, and software solutions.